The Final Push of Egypt to Secure Zero-Sum Water Share Agreement with a “Destabilized Ethiopia”!

 o By the year 2050 and 2100 the population of Ethiopia will reach 190m and 240m respectively.
 Hence, any water share agreement should consider such future population growth

-o Assuming Ethiopia is willing to share 50% of the annual flow free of charge to both Sudan and Egypt (based on the principles of equitable usage of water), Ethiopia could charge both Sudan and Egypt USD3.65 billion per year to both Egypt and Sudan.
+o Assuming Ethiopia is willing to share 50% of the annual flow free of charge to both Sudan and Egypt (based on the principles of equitable usage of water), Ethiopia could charge both Sudan and Egypt USD3.65 billion per year for all the water flows to the Nile.
 Considering Egypt share is 78%( as per Egypt and Sudan agreement), Ethiopia could demand Egypt to pay Ethiopia about USD 3 billion per year.

 · Egypt wants Ethiopia to curtail its population growth and continue with the existing unsustainable rain fed agriculture instead of irrigated agriculture (these conditions should not be accepted by Ethiopia).
-Considering the erratic nature of rainfall mechanized irrigated agriculture is the only viable option for Ethiopia’s future food security.
+Considering the erratic nature of rainfall, mechanized irrigated agriculture is the only viable option for Ethiopia’s future food security.
 Hence, Ethiopia must secure its right to use the water from Abay river not only for Electric generation but for agricultural production.

 · It is recommended to benchmark Turkey water share agreements and experience with its neighbors on Tigris and the Euphrates rivers.